 “My dealership has been incredibly helpful though.
 They topped off my fluid and said I could keep the truck this time.
 They also are filing a case with corporate and telling them I am threatening arbitration and requesting a buyback.
 The thing is I really love this truck.
 If it wasn’t for the issue with the heat exchanger I would have zero complaints.
 They really need to upgrade the part and use a different material besides plastic.”

 Several members mention the CEL P237C for the exhaust heat exchanger, though several say they haven’t had leak issues (yet).

 To complicate the issue, one of the comments states, “ I had no leak ever, just started with P237C, then at some point, before I checked codes again a couple weeks later I got P237F, P2C22, and P2C23.”

 Clearly, they are all frustrated because there hasn’t been any resolution from Ford.

 What Should You Do if Your 2022 Ford F-150 is Experiencing Heat Exchanger Problems?

 Lemberg Law is currently investigating the 2022 Ford F-150 Heat Exchanger issue.
-If you have experienced problems relating to this issue, you may have a lemon.
+If you have experienced problems relating to this issue, please help us with our class action investigation.